Separated from the British Columbia mainland by the Salish Sea, Vancouver Island should be a top destination for anyone who loves nature.

 Juan de Fuca Provincial Park

-Home of the 47km Juan de Fuca Marine Trail, this provincial park provides spectacular coastal day hiking and backpacking opportunities.
+Home of the 47km Juan de Fuca Marine Trail (JDF), this provincial park provides spectacular coastal day hiking and backpacking opportunities.
+It’s shorter but similar to the much more famous West Coast Trail.

-Despite being shorter, the Juan de Fuca Trail is often described as being just as difficult as the more famous West Coast Trail.
-Much like the WCT, it offers impressive ocean views, challenging hiking conditions (mud, fog, high tides, rocks) and secluded beach camping.
+Like the WCT, it offers impressive ocean views, challenging hiking conditions (mud, fog, high tides, rocks) and secluded beach camping.

 Visitors who do not want to hike the entire trail can access the coast at several different points – China Beach, Sombrio Beach, Parkinson Creek and Botanical Beach.